lmarschall/wembat/ReadMe.md

 ## Dashboard

-Manage your applications with an intuitive view.
+Manage your applications with an intuitive dashboard.

 ![alt text](docs/dashboard.png)